kimadeline/overwatch-ocr/README.md

 # Decoding the narrative in competitive Overwatch broadcasts

-Code for the PyCon US 2020 presentation "Decoding bias and narrative in competitive video games broadcasts with video analysis", see the [PyCon US website](https://us.pycon.org/2020/schedule/presentation/107/)).
+Code for the PyCon US 2020 presentation "Decoding bias and narrative in competitive video games broadcasts with video analysis" ([PyCon US website](https://us.pycon.org/2020/schedule/presentation/107/)).

 ## Installation 🏗